 Frequently Asked Questions

 A WorkCover claim will cover all injured workers, including part-time workers and casual workers.
 In many cases, it also includes sub-contractors.

 If you’re an injured Commonwealth Government employee, or an injured employee of a large national company, you can claim under the Comcare scheme.

-You can claim for any workplace injury, but you can also claim compensation if you aggravate an injury, suffer a recurrence of an old injury, or find that a pre-existing injury or disease has re-emerged because of your work.
+You can claim compensation for any workplace injury, but you can also claim compensation if you aggravate an injury, suffer a recurrence of an old injury, or find that a pre-existing injury or disease has re-emerged because of your work.
 For example, your employment may make an issue such as asthma worse.